Book Review of “Neither Here Nor There” by Miriam Drori.

 I also noticed that at the end of her chapters, Drori likes to hint at something important to come.
 While foreshadowing is an effective literary tool, in this instance it made the story feel less fluid than it could have been.
 Because of this, while both Esty and Mark are very likable characters and the situation is one that has great potential, it feels like Drori held a little too much back, which prevented us from falling in love with them.
 At the same time, I also think Drori fell into the trap of telling us this story, in places where she clearly has the ability to show it to us.

 All told, this is a sweet book, and a nice little love story placed in a situation that isn’t often found in novels.
 Drori has a good eye for finding a unique twist to the usual “boy meets girl” plot, and I feel her willingness to go down that road less traveled by.
 With these as her strengths, if Drori can learn how to become more fearless in letting the emotional floodgates break open in her writing, she could go on to produce some very powerful work.
 Because of this, in all honesty, I have to rate this book only two and a half stars out of five, but I truly hope that her next work will deserve much more (and I really do believe she can achieve this)!

-“Neither Here Nor There” by Miriam Drori published by Crooked Cat Publishing, released May 14, 2014 is available from Amazon, Barnes & Noble, the Book Depository, used from Better World Books (promoting libraries and world literacy) or from IndieBound store near you.
+“Neither Here Nor There” by Miriam Drori published by Crooked Cat Publishing, released May 14, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, the Book Depository, used from Better World Books (promoting libraries and world literacy) or from IndieBound store near you.
 I would like to thank the author for giving me a copy of this book for review.